codelibs/gitbucket-fess-plugin/README.md

 * Wiki pages

 As a backend search engine, this plugin uses [Fess](https://github.com/codelibs/fess), which is an open source full-text search server powered by [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+Thus, it can
-* Search contents quickly
+* search contents quickly
-* Able to index/search documents in 30+ languages
+* index/search documents in 30+ languages

 ![ScreenShot](images/demo.png)